 - If you do not have tamarind then substitute with lemon or vinegar.
 Or, if you have Kokum, add the kokum to the fish curry while adding green chilies.

-- Instead of stirring the fish curry with a ladle, hold the pot by its handles and gently swirl the contents in a circular motion.
+- Instead of stirring the sardine in fish curry with a ladle, hold the pot by its handles and gently swirl the contents in a circular motion.
 The ingredients are mixed evenly by rotating the pot without breaking apart the fish pieces or disturbing the delicate flavors.
 This technique helps maintain the dish's integrity and ensures a smooth, well-blended curry.

 Frequently Asked Questions